-The Office of Campus Ministry is advised by the Assistant Principal for Christian Formation, and is headed by the Director of Campus Ministry.
+The Office of Campus Ministry is advised by the Chaplain, and is headed by the Director of Campus Ministry.
 The office seeks to work with the entire school community, administration, faculty, staff, parents and students in developing and implementing the spiritual purpose and mission of the school by offering each student an organized spiritual program, which with God’s grace, leads to a closer encounter with God.
 The Office of Campus Ministry will organize liturgies, coordinate retreats, and promote service and community ministry.
 A Campus Minister is always present on the campus.

 CAMPUS MINISTRY STAFF

 Rev. Kris Bartos, Chaplain - firstname.lastname@example.org

 Ms. Karen Stalnaker, Director of Campus Ministry - email@example.com